 Push notifications have a reputation for irritating the users.
 But that’s when you send them at the wrong time.
 Badly timed push notifications can result in not just bothering the users, but also churning from your app.

 For instance, urgent and time-sensitive updates need to be sent immediately.
 This could include sending a simple confirmation of an in-app purchase they made.
 Other updates like introducing the user to a new feature, can be sent on the basis of a user’s in-app journey.

 According to research conducted by Andrew Chen on bulk push notifications, push messages saw a small peak in open rates around noon (3 pm) and the highest peak around evening.
 But there is no one-size-fits-all, and you need to continually test the performance of your push notifications.

 6. Find the right frequency

-According to the survey conducted by Localytics, app marketers can experiment sending two to five push notifications in a week, with a risk of push disablement of 22.3%; which is way lower than the 31% in 2015-2016.
+According to the survey conducted by Localytics, app marketers can experiment with sending two to five push notifications in a week, with a risk of push disablement of 22.3%; which is way lower than the 31% in 2015-2016.

 This only indicates how carefully planned push notifications can work towards engaging your users and boosting user retention effectively.

 Making the most out of push notifications